 Return to the Military

 In conjunction with the start of my educational journey, the 1980s saw my return to military service.
-The Falklands War rekindled an interest in the Forces for me.
+The Falklands War rekindled my interest in the Forces for me.
 So, when I saw an advert for 2503 Auxiliary Squadron (the local RAF Regiment Reserve Forces) in 1983, I filled in the form and sent it off.
 I was invited to RAF Scampton outside Lincoln.
 I thought there would probably be several of us but there was just me.
 I was asked to get in a Land Rover and the corporal drove me across to the Auxiliary Squadron’s Head Quarters.

 “You are going for an officer?” he asked.
 I wasn’t, but seeing as he had suggested it, I nodded in agreement.
 When I got to the office, I was met by the Adjutant, a Flight Lieutenant, who took me in to meet the Squadron Commander.
 Everyone just assumed that I was going for a commission.
 I did think that I ought to tell them about my time in the Naval Detention Quarters, but that didn’t seem to concern them.
 I had to go through an official Commissioning Board, but I think that was more a case of a formality.
 In the meantime, I had started my training.

-It had been ten years since I had left the Marines, but all the skills were still there; I could handle a rifle as though it was yesterday.
+It had been over ten years since I had left the Marines, but all the skills were still there; I could handle a rifle as though it was yesterday.
 I was still fit despite being in my mid-thirties.
 I was given the rank of Officer Cadet but shortly my commission came through with the rank of Pilot Officer and I became a Flight Commander.

 Having been promoted to Flying Officer I took on the responsibilities for additional activities.
 I formed a shooting team and we entered at Bisley, which is the Mecca for shooters.
 I also took on responsibility for recruit training, something which I really enjoyed.

 Recruit Training Squard, 2503 Squadron